 Each certificate and degree program has a prescribed course of study, as outlined in the Academic Catalog.
 The required total hours and required courses for each program must be successfully completed for a student to be eligible for graduation.
 It is the student's responsibility to carefully follow the sequence of courses as indicated in the Catalog.
-In order to graduate, students must have successfully completed all prescribed work with a minimum 2.0 cumulative GPA.
-Valor Christian College offers Bachelor's degrees in Christian Ministry, associate degrees of applied science and one-year certificates.
+To graduate, students must have successfully completed all prescribed work with a minimum 2.0 cumulative GPA.
+Valor Christian College offers Bachelor's degrees, Associate of Applied Science degrees, and one-year certificates.